LeslieLlama/ConnectionsNovel/Documentation-Obsidian/Kiwijam - 1 - Dialogue.md

 #### Evidence found: finances, ex's name
 - RM: "What an incredible aquarium!
 Such a shame all of these fish and equipment to go to waste...must of cost a fortune!"
 - Jan: "Did you know the victim?"
 - RM: "Oh right, yes" *he adjusts his jacket* "Quite a shame.
-But I suppose that's what happens when you don't make safe investments".
-- Jan: "Safe investments?"
-- RM: "Oh yes, he had this stupid idea that he could 'change the world!' shift society in a different more...'egalatarian' view...
+But I suppose that's what happens when you don't make safe investments.
+He had this stupid idea that he could 'change the world!' shift society in a different more...'egalitarian' view...
 I suppose when you are just given wealth, then how could you respect it."
 - Jan: "Given wealth?"
 - RM: "You *really* don't know much at all do you?
 Sorry who are you?"
-- Jan: "In the janitor, and I'm going to solve this mystery!"
+- Jan: "I'm the janitor, and I'm going to solve this mystery!"
 - RM: "How quant.
 Well, his parents died and he inherited their wealth.
 Spending it everywhere.
 If he just took my advice and invested in other things he would have so much more to invest in his playthings.
 Especially after that awful divorce..."
 - Jan: "Divorce?"
 - RM: "Yes, oh it was quite the ordeal.
 I heard it was over a conflict of interest.
 She wanted to fund a think tank, get more stories for her news agency and investigate others.
 Phil disagreed, said it was a think tank built to destroy lives.
 I think it was quite the sound investment personally.
 Always good to control you public image."